Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Introduction

 To dispatch and operate residential \ac{mces}, the literature suggests \ac{mpc} \cite{EsmaeelNezhad2022, Ceusters2021}, stochastic optimization \cite{Chen2012}, \ac{rl} \cite{Ye2020,Ceusters2021,Ceusters2023} and many others.
 Usually, the basis of such advanced systems is a day-ahead plan or dispatch that schedules the power of the assets along the day \cite{Risbeck2018Mixed-IntegerSystems, Vermeer2020, Vermeer2022b, Vermeer2022AData, Jouini2024PredictiveStudy, Li2021IntradaySystem}.
 This planner is usually an optimization-based system that uses approximated deterministic forecasts of certain inputs to schedule the different assets.
 The decisions taken are then implemented and modified in real time.
 The optimization models have to model the representative aspects of the different assets of the energy system.
 This includes their power limits, dynamics, and operational constraints.
-The standard approach is to limit the models to simplified linear or quadratic forms, overlooking most technological particularities \cite{Geidl2007, Ye2020, Ceusters2021, Mariano-Hernandez2021ADiagnosis, Yang2023BuildingPricing, Mittelviefhaus2022ElectrificationMitigation, Su2025DynamicSystems}.
+The standard approach is to limit the models to simplified linear or quadratic forms, overlooking most technological particularities \cite{Geidl2007, Ye2020, Ceusters2021, Mariano-Hernandez2021ADiagnosis, Yang2023BuildingPricing, Mittelviefhaus2022ElectrificationMitigation, Su2025DynamicSystems, Karthikeyan2025EnhancingSystems}.
+This nonlinearities can be the efficiency of a heat-pump, the voltage response of a battery or the heat losses of a building.
 In particular, when several energy storage systems are present, the \ac{ems} has to decide which storage system to use and when.
-In this regard, battery \ac{ess} are limited by their ageing \cite{Jin2022,Li2019,Plett2015,Plett2016,Reniers2019,Vermeer2022,Vermeer2022b} as well as by their availability for mobility \cite{Vermeer2022,Alexeenko2023AchievingStudy}.
+In this regard, battery \ac{ess} are limited by their ageing \cite{Jin2022,Li2019,Plett2015,Plett2016,Reniers2019,Vermeer2022,Vermeer2022b} or their availability for mobility \cite{Vermeer2022,Alexeenko2023AchievingStudy}.
 Current \ac{bess} control decisions impact its remaining lifetime, thus, having a control-oriented predictive model that accurately reflects the cost of current decisions is key for optimal operation \cite{VegaGarita2025TheReview}.
 The bigger the bias between the optimization model and reality the less trustworthy are the decisions and predictions made.